dreamcatcher-tech/network/Inbox/2024-01-03 2009 noschema implementing actions or protocols.md

 lol we get all the commit analyzing tools of git that we can use to replay situations.
 We should use the commits as a form of json message or some kind of useful info.

+This whole crazy idea is that LLMs can perform any kind of logic you want, and so the whole protocol of the blockchain should be implemented this way.
+That is to say, all programming should be done using the LLM.
 ## Importing from db
 make a module that is import( start, filter, count ) that we want to run to check in with the moneyworks db.
 This would be running as a separate repo to the main data, so that all the polling calls isn't polluting the main thread, except when something actually happens.

-The LLM would decide that it was time to make the call, and then it would
+The LLM would decide that it was time to make the call, and then it would commit the instruction to git.
+The executor of the LLMs will would see this change, and would fire up the module with the args, and then would pierce back in with the result, which would trigger the LLM to make more changes to the FS.

 A tactic:
 Get the total number of records.